GraphCMS/example_04_static_site_generation/readme.md

 This is an example static site made with [graphcms](https://graphcms.com/) and [spike](https://spike.cf), and hosted on [netlify](https://netlify.com).
 You can see the full sample app live [here](https://spike-graphcms.netlify.com/)!

+A detailed blog post can be found [here](https://graphcms.com/blog/static-site-generation-using-graphcms-spike-and-netlify).

 ## Setup

 - make sure [node.js](http://nodejs.org) is at version >= `6`